Tribler/trustchain-superapp/liquidity-pool/readme.md

 * **Trade block Listener**: Upon the receipt of a trade block, verify the transaction hash included in the join block and initiate a transaction of the opposite currency
 * **Bitcoin block Listener** (liquidity wallet only): Upon the receipt of a bitcoin transaction, create a TrustChain block with type `bitcoin_transfer` on your own eurotoken address.

 The first two listeners have already been discussed in [Main Flow](#Main-Flow).
 We implemented the bitcoin listener so that the liquidity owners can verify the bitcoin transactions that the senders are claiming they have sent, as described in [Joining a liquidity pool](#Joining-a-liquidity-pool) and [Trading tokens](#Trading-tokens).
 Whenever the liquidity owners' bitcoin wallet receives a transaction, it inserts a new TrustChain block of `bitcoin_transfer` type, which carries the bitcoin transaction and the amount sent, into its own chain.
 This block will be used in order to verify that the owner has received the specific bitcoin transaction that the sender claims to have sent, whenever a join or trade block is received.
-Since eurotoken is built on top of [TrustChain](https://github.com/Tribler/kotlin-ipv8/blob/master/doc/TrustChainCommunity.md), the retrieval of eurotoken transactions was trivial.
+Since eurotoken is built on top of [TrustChain](https://github.com/Tribler/kotlin-ipv8/blob/master/doc/TrustChainCommunity.md), the retrieval of eurotoken transactions was trivial, because eurotoken transactions create by default a block with type `eurotoken_transfer` on the trustchain.

-## Future Work
-As a liquidity pool has a lot of functionalities there are improvements to be made to the current implementation.
-Below we list some of future improvements and functionalities.

-### Support mutlisignature liquidity pool wallets
-Currently both the eurotoken and bitcoin liquidity wallet are not multisignature.
-Only the liquidity pool owner has ownership over the liquidity pool wallets and the liquidity pool providers have no ownership rights whatsoever.
-To make the liquidity pool fully decentrilized, multisignature wallets should be implemented for the liquidity pool wallets.

-#### Bitcoin Multisignature wallet
-A multisignature bitcoin wallet is already implemented in the [trustchain-superapp](https://github.com/Tribler/trustchain-superapp).
-This implementation can be used to serve as the bitcoin liquidity wallet.

-#### Eurotoken multisignature wallet
-The current implementation of eurotoken makes it hard to implement a eurotoken multisignature wallet.
-The eurotoken infrastructure heavily depends on the eurotoken [gateway](https://github.com/rwblokzijl/stablecoin-exchange).
-The gateway verifies transactions and checks for double spending.
-This gateway needs to be extended to support eurotoken multisignature transactions.
-A naive implementation of a multisignature wallet could be implemented as an extension of our liquidity join structure.
-One individual would be the owner of the multisig wallet and the other owners could 'join' it.
-The other owners of the multisignature wallet would not have access to the private key of the wallet.
-When a multisignature transaction is created, the wallet owner sends a transaction proposal to the other owners, who can sign this transaction.
-If the wallet owner has gathered enough signatures, it sends the transaction.
-The gateway has access to the wallet owners chain and can scan the the chain for `BLOCK_TYPE_JOIN` blocks to find the multisignature wallet owners.
-The gateway can then verify these signatures and validate the transaction if enough valid signatures from these wallet owners are added to the transaction.
-The problem with this implementation is that the wallet has one super owner that has sole access to the wallet's private key and is the only one that can propose transactions.
-A lot of trust is put into this owner to not create new eurotoken wallets to join the multisig wallet, so that he can forge enough signatures to verify the transaction.
-Another problem is that the owner could just send single signed transcation as he has access to the private key.
-This could be prevented by always checking for `BLOCK_TYPE_JOIN` blocks to verify if the wallet is a multisignature wallet.
-But the owner wouldn't have any access to a private wallet anymore as the current implementation of eurotoken only allows for one wallet.

-### Liquidity pool tokens price
-Right now there is no mechanism to determine the price of a token inside the pool.
-There are a lot of automated market maker mechanisms (e.g. [constant function market maker](https://web.stanford.edu/~guillean/papers/constant_function_amms.pdf)), and a lot of ways to create the transactions (e.g. choose the exact price you want it to execute or choose a maximum slippage) that can be implemented in the future.

-### Liquidity pool reward system
-Currently we haven't implemented a reward system for the liquidity pool.
-So the is no stimulation for people to join a liquidity pool.
-With a reward system, the liquidity pool providers would receive a reward for every transaction the pool facilitated.
-This reward is a transaction fee predefined by the liquidity pool.
-A liquidity pool provider would receive a certain part of the reward, according to the amount of liquidity he provided.

-### Leaving the liquidity pool
-Currently it is not possible to leave a liquidity pool as a liquidity pool provider.
-When a liquidity pool provider leaves a pool it should receive the provided liquidity back to its personal wallets.
-The liquidity pool should keep track of all the join and leave requests.

-### Implement other liquidity pool pairs.
-Currently only the eurotoken/bitcoin pair is implementened as a trading pair.
-Some future work can be done to provide different trading pairs as well.

 ## Known Issues and Limitations